 The Ph.D. is a 66-credit hour doctoral program designed for those who desire to become counselor educators and supervisors.
 The program extends for a minimum of nine semesters with the student registering for three courses or nine hours for six semesters and four hours for three semesters in the last year of the program.
 At this rate the student can complete the degree in three years.
-The program is a rigorous, standardized curriculum that offers cognates in counseling or marriage and family counseling/therapy.
+The program is a rigorous, standardized curriculum that offers cognates in counseling or marriage and family counseling.
 Courses are offered two days a week (Tuesday and Thursday).
 Courses are also offered in an online format with synchronous sessions (Tuesday and Thursday) starting the fall of 2022.

-The current face to face PhD program will be adapted to offer an online delivery method starting the fall of 2022.
-The program will involve one cohort with two delivery method options - the current accredited face to face program or an online delivery option.
-Though the courses and course descriptions will not change, an additional delivery method will be added to include an online option including synchronous and asynchronous activities.
+The PhD program has been adapted to offer CACREP accredited online delivery method.
+The program involves one cohort with two delivery method options - the face to face program or online delivery option.
 The content of the courses including lectures, assignments, class activities, etc. will need to change to adjust to an online delivery method.